kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 \(6\) You must provide, or ensure that your contractors provide, training to the contractors' employees concerning travel by passengers with a disability.
 This training is required only for those contractor employees who deal directly with the traveling public, and it must be tailored to the employees' functions.
 Training for contractor employees must meet the requirements of paragraphs (a)(1) through (a)(5) of this section.

-\(7\) The employees you designate as CROs, for purposes of §382.151 of this part, must receive training concerning the requirements of this part and the duties of a CRO.
+\(7\) The employees you designate as CROs, for purposes of [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.151   What are the requirements for providing Complaints Resolution Officials?|§382.151]] of this part, must receive training concerning the requirements of this part and the duties of a CRO.

 \(8\) Personnel subject to training required under this part, who are already employed on May 13, 2009, must be trained one time in the changes resulting from the reissuance of this part.